parkertr/swap-guidelines/README.md

 ## Introduction
 Nothing more exciting in the beer brewing world than a beer swap.
-Brewers get together, bring some of their beer and take home some other beer home.
+Brewers get together, bring some of their beer and take some other beer home.

 Swapping beers allows brewers to taste other styles of beer they would not normally brew and can give them valuable feedback.